-I cannot lie.
-Leaving New York was more difficult than I had expected.
+I cannot lie-leaving New York was more difficult than I expected.
 Having been on the road so long, the distinct memories of the city I love had softened.
-Had we gone from Las Vegas straight to Sydney, somehow it would have been easier, my memories would not have had the same crispness they do now.
-I know the tincture of time will soften their edges again soon, but at this moment, as I write from an LA hotel room and look into the future of a life down under the planet, the memories of the town that has given me more than my heart can hold are sharp enough to keep poking me in the ribs every time I move too quickly.
+Had we gone from Las Vegas straight to Sydney-somehow it would have been easier-my memories wouldn’t have the same crispness they do now.
+I know the tincture of time will soften their edges again soon, but at this moment-as I write from an LA hotel room and look into the future of a life down under the planet-the memories of the town that gave me more than my heart can hold are sharp enough to poke me in the ribs every time I move too quickly.

 I can’t believe we’re leaving, I can’t wait to go.

 I can’t have coffee with one more person, I want to have coffee with as many people as possible.